abaikov/cnstra/docs/core/api.md

 Notes
 - Local `onResponse` (per stimulation) runs as well as global listeners; both can be `async`.
-- All listeners run in parallel per response; errors from any listener reject the `stimulate(...)` Promise.
+- All listeners run in parallel per response; errors from any listener reject the `stimulation.waitUntilComplete()` Promise.
 - If all listeners are synchronous, no extra async deferrals are introduced.
 - Use `allowName`/`maxNeuronHops` to constrain traversal if needed.